top of page

 Discover other stories...

-Clyde Valley High School partnered with Routes to Work this past year on the XXXX programme, and it has had a huge impact on the lives of many pupils, particularly those from disadvantaged backgrounds.
+Clyde Valley High School partnered with Routes to Work this past year on the youth services programme, and it has had a huge impact on the lives of many pupils, particularly those from disadvantaged backgrounds.

 This partnership started because the school recognised that their existing curriculum didn’t suit all of its pupils, and many were disengaging with mainstream education.